Progess 8 and Attainment 8: an overview

-Up until 2016, all students and schools have been measured
+Up until 2016, all students and schools were measured

 In October 2013, the government announced that a new secondary school accountability system would be implemented from 2016.
-It would include two new headline measures, Attainment 8 and Progress 8.
-From 2016, the headline indicator of school performance determining the floor standard is Progress 8.
+It included two new headline measures, Attainment 8 and Progress 8.
+From 2016, the headline indicator of school performance determining the floor standard was Progress 8.

-Now, all students will be measured on how much progress they make from when they start in Year 7 (end of the Primary stage) to when they complete their exams at the end of Year 11.
+Now, all students are measured on how much progress they make from when they start in Year 7 (end of the Primary stage) to when they complete their exams at the end of Year 11.
 This is known as Progress 8 – it's a type of

 The results are compared to the national average of pupils with similar academic starting positions i.e. based on pupils' results in English and